Master Pond Manager

 INTENDED AUDIENCE.
-Pond owners and managers, community staff, stormwater managers, landscapers, contractors, property managers, parks staff, planners, and developers.
+Pond owners, pond management professionals, community staff, stormwater managers, landscapers, contractors, property managers, parks staff, planners, and developers.

 FORMAT.
-The course will be offered through Clemson's Center for Watershed Excellence.
-The online classroom will feature:
+The course will be offered through Clemson's Center for Watershed Excellence and includes online and in-person curriculum.

 - Learn from home or work using computer or tablet/iPad